 - How do I want it to go?

 Many times first impressions just – don’t seem fair because even though the first glance doesn’t give you an accurate portrait of the real, complex person, people often judge by those fleeting impressions.
 No matter what your physical attributes or wardrobe limitations, make the most of your opportunity to make a positive first impression.

 - Start the conversation on the same note you want it to end on, whether in a business or an informal setting.

 - Be interesting and interested in the person or people you are with.

 - Consider what you can carry or wear that makes you unique and notable.
 This will help you stand out and be remembered.

-- Be open, calm, confident, present, courteous and attentive first, because how you listen is as important as what you say.
+- Be open, calm, confident, present, courteous, and attentive first, because how you listen is as important as what you say.

 Clear and assertive communication helps you express your thoughts with clarity and validity.
 Communication skills enable you to think on your feet and express your point of view effectively.
 When you’re put on the spot, it can be challenging to assert yourself.

-Here are – 5 key steps to help you think on your feet when challenged and assert yourself effectively:
+5 key steps to help you think on your feet when challenged and assert yourself effectively:

 There are several other factors that I’d like you to keep in mind that will put power and confidence in your communication.

 - Use “I” statements to take full accountability and responsibility for your experience and how you feel, rather than cast the blame on others.

 - Keep responses clear and concise.

 - Slow down verbally.

 - Monitor your tone of voice.

 - Be aware of your nonverbal messages.

 - Use active listening techniques.

 - Maintain eye contact.

 - Use emotional intelligence.

-EI consists of these 5 attributes:
+Emotional Intelligence consists of these 5 attributes:

 Researchers and business experts agree that people with high emotional intelligence are consistently top performers in their organizations.
-Leadership success is only 7% intellect, the rest results from trust, integrity, authenticity, honesty, creativity, presence and resilience.
+Leadership success is only 7% intellect, the rest results from trust, integrity, authenticity, honesty, creativity, presence, and resilience.

+Let’s move on to looking at some negotiation strategies for getting an agreement without giving in.
 Many of us work with different and diverse people who also have different and diverse points of view.
 When negotiating effectively, we must learn how to come to a consensus and also disagree without disrespecting another person.